quicwg/base-drafts/draft-ietf-quic-recovery.md

 : Maximum number of bytes-in-flight that may be sent.

 congestion_recovery_start_time:
-: The time when QUIC first detects congestion due to loss or ECN, causing it to enter congestion recovery.
+: The time when QUIC first detected congestion due to loss or ECN for the current recovery period, causing it to enter congestion recovery.
 When a packet sent after this time is acknowledged, QUIC exits congestion recovery.